Kitchen Stewardship | Caring for All Our Gifts

 • Keeps food hot longer

 It’s just about impossible to find a product that doesn’t have at least some detractors or negative research.
 Even cast iron may leach too much, according to some.
-Dr. Mercola, who is sometimes a bit of a quack but really conservative in his opinions, chooses ceramic as the *only* safe cookware, including cast iron.
+Dr. Mercola, who is really conservative in his opinions, chooses ceramic as the only safe cookware, including cast iron.
 I won’t buy that hook, line, and sinker, but it adds credibility to ceramic (although Mercola sells the stuff, too, which takes away a little credibility in my book).

 But How Does Ceramic Cookware Really Work?